-For pain management and relief, CBD topicals, such as balms, may be applied to the affected areas and rubbed or massaged for added therapeutic effects.
-Some CBD products have flavorings which may be soothing, such as peppermint.
+For pain relief and management, CBD topicals, such as balms, may be applied to the affected areas and rubbed or massaged for added therapeutic effects.
+Some CBD products have flavorings that may be soothing, such as peppermint.

 Other topicals, like salves, lotions, and ointments, may be used for inflammatory skin diseases, like psoriasis and eczema.
 CBD topicals should not be applied directly to broken skin, as it may result in adverse reactions.

 CBD oils may be used for arthritis.
 They may be massaged into the inflamed areas.